ekliot/Global-Illumination-Ray-Tracer/README.md

 # Global Illumination Ray Tracer

-This project aims to build a 3D renderer using ray tracing in C++, for the CSCI 711 Global Illumination class at RIT.
+This project aims to build a 3D renderer using ray tracing in C++ for a computer graphics course.

 This is a semester-long project with the goal of reproducing the following image: